How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 Mucolytics

-Mucolytics to get rid of dry cough in children
+Mucolytics for dry cough in children

 Drug name